verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] A writer with limited capabilities
 - [ ] A broken record.
 A liar.
 I don’t give myself many wins, which is why I need compliments so much.
 (The only thing I’m an expert at is myself.)
 - [ ] This is excessive.
 Just get Ozempic
+- [ ] Money is nice but I'd rather have time.